 Thus, the MG ALBA policy requires that employment in any one of its companies and progression within them will be determined solely by personal merit and the application criteria which are related to the effective performance of the job and the needs of the business.
-No applicant or employee will be treated less favourably than any other on the grounds of sex, marital status, race, colour, membership or non-membership of trade unions, disability, spent convictions or age.
+No applicant or employee will be treated less favourably than any other on the grounds of sex, sexual orientation, gender reassignment, marital or civil partner status, pregnancy or maternity, race, colour, membership or non-membership of trade unions, ethnic or national origin, religion, or belief disability, spent convictions or age.